Germans Were Greeted as Liberators

 Polina Gelman, 1919-2005, born in Berdychiv, Ukraine.
 She was a Soviet Air Force officer and the only Jewish woman decorated as a Hero of the Soviet Union for her service in WW II.
 Gelman served as a navigator in the all-female night bomber regiment called "Night Witches". |

-The Soviets knew all about the Ukrainian disaffection.
-The notorious "Smolensk Manifesto" of early 1943 was widely distributed and explicitly promised that the Germans under Adolf Hitler would rebuild the conquered lands after the defeat of the Soviet Union.
-The Soviets even now and then met Vlasov's "Russian Army of Liberation," which marched under St. George's Cross, in battle.
+So, the Ukrainians flipped again, though not all at once.
+The Soviets even now and then met Vlasov's "Russian Army of Liberation," which marched under St. George's Cross in support of the Wehrmacht, in battle.
+But the Soviets hadn't changed.
 As they reconquered Ukrainian territory, the Soviets cynically gave the native men rifles, rudimentary uniforms, and then quickly sent them in masses against the German lines.
-Casualties were horrendous, but the Ukrainian men softened up the defenses, causing the Wehrmacht to expend huge sums of ammunition and energy before the main attacks by highly trained and well-armed Soviet soldiers.
+Casualties of Ukrainians were horrendous, but the Ukrainian men softened up the defenses, causing the Wehrmacht to expend huge sums of ammunition and energy before the main attacks by highly trained and well-armed Soviet soldiers.

-However, there is a great deal of evidence that, early in the conflict, the locals were roughly as happy at the lifting of the Soviet yoke as they later were about the German withdrawal.
+However, there is a great deal of evidence that, at least early in the conflict and perhaps well into 1943, the locals were roughly as happy at the lifting of the Soviet yoke as they later were about the German withdrawal.
+In other words, they just wanted to be free of oppression - and who can blame them.
+But it was not to be.

 I have a page for collaborator girls in Western Europe here.